 The Purple Poppy

-Animal Aid Director, Andrew Tyler, explains a change of emphasis for our animal victims of war initiative.
+Andrew Tyler (Animal Aid's director from 1994 to 2016) explains a change of emphasis for our animal victims of war initiative.

 When we at Animal Aid launched our purple poppy initiative – to commemorate the animal victims of war – no other organisation seemed to be addressing the issue.
 Our aim was to make it clear that animals used in warfare are indeed victims, not heroes.
 They do not give their lives; their lives are taken from them.